arut/nginx-live-module/README.rst

 Features
 ========

+- multi-worker HTTP publish/subscribe streaming
 - receives arbitrary live data POST'ed over HTTP
 - passes it to all HTTP GET clients waiting on the same key in realtime
-- works with multiple workers
-- may operate in consistent or inconsistent mode
-- may be used for MPEG-TS live streaming or any type of HTTP push
+- may be used for MPEG-TS live streaming or HTTP push

 Directives